Javran/ProjectEuler/README.md

 - `ProjectEuler.GetData` works fine except when a new data file is added, we need to somehow force this module to recompile when it is the case.

-- TODO: we'd better keep data file names the same as what it appears on the website.